quintel/etdataset-public/source_analyses/eu/2011/3_primary_production/3_primary_produciton_source_analysis.md

 # 3. Primary production

-## Time curves for Coal, Lignite, Natural gas, Crude oil, Uranium oxide and Bio-residues
+## Time curves for Coal, Lignite, Natural gas, Crude oil, Uranium oxide and Woody biomass

 Tine curves are forecasted (extrapolated from historic data) in the Python script [projecting_timecurves_2000_2050](projecting_timecurves_2000_2050) (use, for example, Enthought Canopy to run/edit the script).